On the detection and precise localisation of merging black holes events through strong gravitational lensing: Pairing GWs to lensed images

 \section{Pairing GWs to lensed images}

-A priori, the pairings between model time-delays and flux ratios and measured time delays and flux ratios is not known.
+A priori, the pairings between model time-delays and flux ratios and measured time delays and flux ratios are not known.
 Unlike in quasar or supernova time-delay cosmography, there is no information that links a measured time delay time to a specific pair of images.
 An apparent fix would be to just sort the images based on their arrival times.
 However this ordering is not necessarily correct, or unique, because of the (systematic) uncertainties on the arrival times.
-In some lens configurations this is problematic, because the sorting of measured arrival times leads to a wrong time-to-image correspondence.
+In some lens configurations, this is problematic, because the sorting of measured arrival times leads to a wrong time-to-image correspondence.
 Ideally, one would add another parameter to the model: the permutation $p$ that links each image to an arrival time and magnification.
 Since we are not directly interested in it and sampling this discrete parameter explicitly is impractical, this permutation is marginalised over.
 This gives

-The information linking the GW position distribution to the light distribution and the assumption that the probability of a GW is proportional to the luminosity are already incorporated in the priors.
+The information linking the BBH position distribution to the light distribution and the assumption that the probability of a GW is proportional to the luminosity is already incorporated in the priors.